EU intends to better understand Gulf states, says its ambassador to UAE

 Mr Di Maio’s position was created following the launch of an EU-led strategic partnership with Gulf countries last year, designed to bring the GCC and EU “closer than ever”.

-The EU appointed Mr Di Maio as an “interlocutor for this region”, Mr Fontana said on Wednesday.
+The EU appointed Mr Di Maio as an “interlocutor for this region”, he said on Wednesday.

-He said Mr Di Maio promised to "come here to listen” when he visited Abu Dhabi in June.
+“When you met him, he told you that he will come here to listen,” Mr Fontana said, in reference to The National’s meeting with Mr Di Maio in June.

 Mr Fontana said a lack of understanding between Europeans and the Arab world still remains.